skx/pam_pwnd/README.md

       @include common-session-noninteractive
       auth   required   pam_pwnd.so  try_first_pass

-Upon the "stretch" release of Debian GNU/Linux the complete file might instead look like this:
+Upon the "stretch" release of Debian GNU/Linux the file has these contents:

       #%PAM-1.0